rayvenesplanada/recipeapp/README.md

 3. **Repository** - Handles database logic

 ### Application Set-up
+1. Clone repository to your working environment.
+Right now there is only a `master` branch that's in the remote repository.
-1. Run `mvn clean install` to install the dependencies
+2. Run `mvn clean install` to install the dependencies
-2. Either run the app in `RecipeappApplication.java` using your IDE's embedded Run features OR run the following command in the root path of your project:
+3. Either run the app in `RecipeappApplication.java` using your IDE's embedded Run features OR run the following command in the root path of your project:
 ```bash
 java -jar target/recipeapp-0.0.1-SNAPSHOT.jar
 ```